JakeSteam/blog-personal/_posts/2023-06-06-analysing-netflix-viewing-history.md

 [![](/assets/images/2023/netflix-full-thumbnail.png)](/assets/images/2023/netflix-full.png)

+_Note: A reader reached out and shared that their export had the columns in a different order.
+Make sure to rearrange your columns so they match the example spreadsheet to enable the data analysis!_

 ## Analysing my own data

 ### Users

 The "User breakdown" table shows Netflix stats split by profile that has watched content.

-I used to watch a *lot* more Netflix, and had exclusive access for the first 3-4 years, so I was pretty surprised I'm only responsible for around 25% of the total watch time!
+I used to watch a _lot_ more Netflix, and had exclusive access for the first 3-4 years, so I was pretty surprised I'm only responsible for around 25% of the total watch time!
 It's still 62 days of watch time, but over 10 years this is to be expected.

 Most of the data is very self-explanatory, I was quite interested in seeing my first watch session was almost a decade ago, and that nobody uses the "Kids" profile anymore.